Apisai Koroisau

-A triple NRL premiership winner with the South Sydney Rabbitohs and the Penrith Panthers, he previously played for the Manly Warringah Sea Eagles in the National Rugby League.
+A triple NRL premiership winner with the South Sydney Rabbitohs (2014) and the Penrith Panthers (2021 & 2022), he previously played for the Manly Sea Eagles in the NRL.

+He has also represented New South Wales in the State of Origin series.

 Background

 Koroisau was born in Sydney, New South Wales, Australia and is of Fijian descent.
 He played his junior football for the Berala Bears, before being signed by the South Sydney Rabbitohs.
+He is the cousin of Sunia Turuva.

 Playing career

 Early career

-Koroisau played for the South Sydney Rabbitohs NYC team in 2011 and 2012.
+Koroisau played for the South Sydney Rabbitohs NYC U20s team in 2011 and 2012.

 2013

-Koroisau moved on to the South Sydney New South Wales Cup team, the North Sydney Bears at Norths Koroisau made a total of 25 appearances and scored 6 tries in 2013.
+Koroisau played for the North Sydney Bears (Souths' feeder) in the New South Wales Cup.
+He made a total of 25 appearances and scored 6 tries.

-In October 2013, Koroisau was named in the Fijian 2013 World Cup squad.
-Koroisau made his debut for Fiji in Round 1 of the tournament against Ireland in the 32-14 win at Spotland Stadium.
+In October, Koroisau was named in the Fijian 2013 World Cup squad.
+He made his debut for Fiji in Round 1 of the tournament against Ireland in the 32–14 win at Spotland Stadium.
 Koroisau played in 4 matches in the tournament.